For whom the bell tolls

 Designed to be prayed in community it can and is often recited by Christians when they are alone.

-It goes like this: (The Bible passages that relate to it are in brackets)
+It goes like this: (The Bible passages that relate to it are in italics)

 And she conceived by the Holy Spirit.
 Gospel of Luke Chapter 1:35